forivall/tacoscript/doc/SPEC.md

     let foo = 1
   ```

-  In ge neral, `!` is used similar to how CSS uses it for `!important`.
-See more uses below.
+  `!` is used in a variety of situations, not just blocks.
+See below

 2. Braces are only used for object literals, and are always required for object literals